jumpalottahigh/blog.georgi-yanev.com/content/posts/learning/2025-12-26-my-2025-year-in-review/index.md

 It's been almost a bit scary writing in these yearly posts how much the current year has been better than the previous one for the past few years.
 And especially so when the previous year had been so, so good itself.
 So, I'm "happy" to say in its own weird way that won't be the case this year.
 Not because this year was not great.
 It was an absolutely amazing year, I'm very happy with it, there were quite a lot of great moments and a bunch of really cool experiences, progress in various ways...
 Yet this year also brought a lot of challenges, perhaps a bit more so than the past two.
 Some stress and other less positive vibes were a part of the picture too, perhaps a level slightly above average.
 Of course, all of this is through my very own, very personal, very subjective prism (attempting to be objective on the look out of the whole past year from the position of the last month of the year is a bit tricky 😅).
 Let's remember not to take all of this way too seriously; in the end, it's all about having fun, having some thoughts laid out, some light, and hopefully a somewhat entertaining reflection.
 I should say, much like in all previous cases, I'm of course very grateful to be here, enjoying yet another lap around the sun, all the adventures had and thankful even for the tough times, cause we all know they truly mold us to be who we need to become.

-Here's a picture gallery to kick this off and set the mood:
+Here's a picture gallery to kick things off and set the mood:

 <div class="image-grid">